danieltudares/cvp_evpn_vxlan_demo/README.md

 - md-toc==7.1.0

 ### *Workstation:*
-- Any device Mac/Win/Linux that has network reachability to the CVP and EOS management interfaces.
-This lab was setup using a Macbook on the same network as the mgmt_cloud bridge on the EVE-NG toppology.
+- Any device Mac/Win/Linux or VM with network reachability to the CloudVision server and EOS management interfaces.

 ### *DHCP Server:*
 - Any DHCP server that can provide IP reservation based on MAC address.
+The DHCP server needs to be located on the same management network as the vEOS devices for the ZTP process.
 For this lab we will run ISC-DHCP inside de CloudVision server (This is only for lab purposes and not recommended for prod environments).

 ---

 ## **Environment Setup:**

-To run this lab, you can either clone this repo in your local environment and use ***/virtual_lab/EVE_NG/labs/EVPN_AA_Multihoming*** as your root folder or for a cleaner approach you can create a new folder in your local environment (or docker AVD container - see below).
+To run this lab, you can either clone this repo in your local environment and use ***/virtual_lab/EVE_NG/labs/EVPN_AA_Multihoming*** as your root folder or for a cleaner approach you can create a new folder in your local environment (or docker AVD container - see next section).
 If you choose the later, this is the folder structure and files that you will need to create and copy to your environment:

 ```
 |--EVPN_AA_Multihoming